clp90/imprinting_analysis/README.md

 # Imprinting Analysis v.1.0
 This is a small suite of scripts designed to provide a consistent pipeline for imprinting analyses starting from raw RNA-seq data or count data.
 The ultimate goal of this project is to enable comparisons between imprinting calls made in different datasets or species.
-See [TBD] for the accompanying publication, which has a more in-depth description of the pipeline.
 The approach is based on the analysis in Gehring *et al.* 2011.

+Publication: Picard CL, Gehring M. Identification and Comparison of Imprinted Genes Across Plant Species. *Methods Mol Biol.* 2020;2093:173-201. [doi: 10.1007/978-1-0716-0179-2_13](https://dx.doi.org/10.1007/978-1-0716-0179-2_13).

 Imprinting is usually assessed using data from a pair of reciprocal crosses between two different strains or species.
 Throughout this tutorial, the two strains/species will be referred to as A and B, and the reciprocal crosses as AxB and BxA.